chrishoward-au/Architect/readme.txt

 == Changelog ==

+* FIXED: Removed content filtering of dummy content as causing an infinite loop in Beaver

 = 1.5.8 : 9 Nov 2015 =
 * ADDED: Option to set behaviour of custom field links